1 Job Ad

 - In some regions, employers can purchase branded job ads for enhanced job post visibility.

 - Employers benefit from AI-powered candidate matching technology.

 - Application management tools are included.

-- Features integrated candidate sourcing via JobStreet's partnership network.
+- The site features integrated candidate sourcing via JobStreet's partnership network.

-- Embedded industry data included in all job posts.
+- Embedded industry data is included in all job posts.

 - Resume views are limited to varying degrees on all plans.

 - Advanced candidate searches require a separate subscription.

 On G2, users awarded JobStreet a rating of 3.8 out of 5 stars.
 Positive reviews cite great job search functionalities, while complaints include that limited countries are covered and that signing up or signing in requires too many authentication steps.